Museo Nacional de Bellas Artes de Asunción: Consolidation phase

 Among the works of Paraguayan artists stand out the collection of drawings Miguel Acevedo, a satirical vision of the so-called belle époque and its characters, composed of fifty-seven original works, considered one of the series more important that the museum owns.

 The year 1989 saw the start of a new relationship with the museum's public opening exhibitions of national and foreign artists, performing and organizing various educational and cultural activities, which have earned him recognition by the new generations.

-Memorable exhibitions include Japanese photographer Daisaku Ikeda, the sample of German contemporary graphic display of fabrics and ethnic Bolivians.
+Memorable exhibitions include the sample of German contemporary graphic display of fabrics and ethnic Bolivians.
 Also stresses exposure Jataity vive, which shows finely embroidered clothes covered in orpoi.

 The museum has a team of expert restorers to care for the museum's collection.

 Museum's collection

 Paraguayan painting

 The collection of Paraguayan paintings has works by artists of the 19th century as Saturio Rios, Aurelio Garcia.
 Among the artists of the 20th century stand Andres Campos Cervera, Pablo Alborno, Juan Samudio, Hector Da Ponte, Miguel Acevedo, Modesto Delgado Rodas, Roberto Holden Jara, Jaime Bestard, Fabiola Adam, Ofelia Echagüe Vera, Laura Marquez, Olga Blinder, Edith Jiménez, Carlos Colombino.